What types of drugs are used to lower cholesterol?

 Selective cholesterol absorption inhibitors

-This class of medication works in the intestine to stop the body from absorbing cholesterol.
-These inhibitors reduce LDL cholesterol, but may also help with triglycerides and HDL cholesterol.
+This class of medication (ezetimibe) works in your intestine to stop your body from absorbing cholesterol.
+These inhibitors reduce LDL cholesterol, but may also reduce triglycerides and increase HDL “good” cholesterol.
 They can be combined with statins.

 Nicotinic acid, also called niacin, is a B-complex vitamin.
 You can get over-the-counter versions of this, but some versions are prescription only.
 Niacin decreases LDL cholesterol and triglycerides and increases HDL.
 If you have gout or severe liver disease, you should not take niacin.